Combined analysis of eta meson hadro- and photo-production off nucleons: Results and Discussion

 As we have shown before, the inclusion of the $P_{13}(1720)$ does not improve the results for the $\gamma p \to p \eta$ reaction significantly.
 However, this resonance provides an important contribution to reproduce the structure exhibited by the differential cross section data in $\pi^- p \to n \eta$.
 This is illustrated in Fig.~\ref{fig:pipetan5a} corresponding to the parameter set of Table~\ref{tbl:photo5a}.
-In addition, the $P_{13}(1720)$ resonance also helps improve to some extent the fit quality for the total cross section above $W\approx 1.6$~GeV.
+In addition, the $P_{13}(1720)$ resonance also helps improve, to some extent, the fit quality for the total cross section at energies above $W\approx 1.6$~GeV, corroborating the finding of Ref.~\citenum{GHHS03}.

-Figure~\ref{fig:pipetanP11} shows an alternative fit for the total and differential cross section using the same set of resonances as those of Fig.~\ref{fig:pipetan5a} plus $P_{11}(1710)$.
+Figure~\ref{fig:pipetanP11} shows an alternative fit for the total and the differential cross sections by using the same set of resonances as those of Fig.~\ref{fig:pipetan5a} plus $P_{11}(1710)$.
 The corresponding fit results for photoproduction are of comparable quality to those shown in Sec.~\ref{sec:IIIA}.
-As one can see from Fig.~\ref{fig:pipetanP11}(a), the small bump near $W=1.7$ GeV in the spin-1/2 resonance contribution (dashed line) is caused by the $P_{11}(1710)$ resonance which makes the bump in the total contribution (solid line) more pronounced compared to the result of Fig.~\ref{fig:pipetan5a}(a).
+As one can see from Fig.~\ref{fig:pipetanP11}(a), the small bump near $W=1.7$ GeV in the spin-1/2 resonance contribution (dashed line) is caused by the $P_{11}(1710)$ resonance, which makes the bump in the total contribution (solid line) more pronounced compared to the result of Fig.~\ref{fig:pipetan5a}(a).
 The $P_{11}(1710)$ resonance seems also to affect the differential cross section in the vicinity of $W=1670$ MeV, improving the agreement with the data to some extent.
-It is interesting to note that the recent chiral constituent quark-model calculation of Ref.~\cite{Zhong} shows a dominant contribution from the $P_{11}(1710)$ resonance around $W=1700$~MeV, in contrast to the present approach, where the dominant contribution arises from the spin-3/2 resonances.
-However, the authors of Ref.~\cite{Zhong} have also found that the agreement with the measured differential cross sections in the $W=1609$--$1670$~MeV energy range can be improved if the sign of their $P_{11}(1710)$ partial wave amplitude is reversed and if they employ a larger total decay width of $\Gamma_R\sim 350$ MeV.
+It is interesting to note that the chiral constituent quark-model calculation of Ref.~\citenum{ZZHS07} shows a dominant contribution from the $P_{11}(1710)$ resonance at an energy around $W=1700$~MeV, in contrast to the present approach, where the dominant contribution arises from the spin-3/2 resonances.
+However, the authors of Ref.~\citenum{ZZHS07} have also found that the agreement with the measured differential cross sections in the $W=1609$--$1670$~MeV energy range can be improved if the sign of their $P_{11}(1710)$ partial wave amplitude is reversed and if they employ a larger total decay width of $\Gamma_R\sim 350$ MeV.
 The effect of the $P_{11}(1710)$ resonance is, then, very similar to that found in the present calculation.
 We note that the total decay width of the $P_{11}(1710)$ resonance in Fig.~\ref{fig:pipetanP11} is $\Gamma_R=95$ MeV.